Azure/fta-ai-learning/architectural_guidance.md

 # AI/ML Architectural Guidance

-When planning an AI/ML architecture, businesses typically envision goals and metrics around their existing solutions
+When planning an AI/ML architecture, there's a number of decisions a business needs to make depending on goals and key metrics that a solution requires.
+These planning considerations are important, because they can help designing scaleable AI/ML solutions that perform well under load, provide accurate results, and optimize costs and operations for any architectural changes that may be needed.

 Metric | Description
 ------------ | -------------